A calculus for modal compact Hausdorff spaces: Admissibility of -rules in

 \begin{definition} A modal compact Hausdorff space $(X,R)$ is called a \emph{descriptive frame} or a \emph{modal space} if $X$ is a Stone space. \end{definition}

-The dual equivalence between the category of upper continuous modal de Vries algebras and the category of modal compact Hausdorff spaces restricts to a dual equivalence between the categories of zerodimensional upper continuous modal de Vries algebras and the category of descriptive frames (see \cite[Thm.~6.3]{BeBeHa15}).
-Let $\mathsf{DFrm}$ be the class of modal de Vries algebras of the form $(\RO(X), \prec, \Diamond^U)$ for some descriptive frame $(X,R)$.
-The following theorem establishes the strong completeness of $\MSSIC$ with respect to $\mathsf{zMDV}_u$, $\mathsf{zMDV}_a$, and $\mathsf{DFrm}$.
+The dual equivalence between the category of upper continuous modal de Vries algebras and the category of modal compact Hausdorff spaces restricts to a dual equivalence between the categories of zero-dimensional upper continuous modal de Vries algebras and the category of descriptive frames (see \cite[Thm.~6.3]{BeBeHa15}).
+Let $\ZAMDeV$ be the class of zero-dimensional finitely additive modal de Vries algebras and $\ZUMDeV$ its subclass of zero-dimensional upper continuous modal de Vries algebras.
+Let also $\DFrm$ be the class of modal de Vries algebras of the form $(\RO(X), \prec, \Diamond^U)$ for some descriptive frame $(X,R)$.
+The following theorem establishes the strong completeness of $\MSSIC$ with respect to $\ZUMDeV$, $\ZAMDeV$, and $\DFrm$.

-\begin{theorem} For a set of formulas $\Gamma$ and a formula $\phi$, we have:
+\begin{theorem} For a set of formulas $\Gamma$ and a formula $\phi$, we have

 \end{theorem}